GabeScott/standard-works-vault/General Conference/1979 April - “Feed My Sheep”.md

 Sister Fossum said, “It’s really hard on grandmas to be away from twenty-six grandchildren, but I’m coming through with flying colors—sometimes at half-mast, but they are flying!”

 This dedicated couple concluded: “A mission for those of mature years is a rich, rewarding experience.
-It’s for those who want to live out their retirement and not just exist.”
+It’s for those who want to *live out* their retirement and not just *exist.*”

 Now we need more—many more—couples like the Fossums who are willing, wondering and asking, “What can I do for the Lord?” and willing to use part of their golden years in this vital service.